Updated: 2025/Nov/16

 except the internal state of wcrtomb(3) will not be affected.

-After conversion, if s is not a null pointer, the pointer object pointed
+After conversion, if s is not a NULL pointer, the pointer object pointed

-to by pwcs is a null pointer (if the conversion is stopped due to
+to by pwcs is a NULL pointer (if the conversion is stopped due to

-after the last character converted.
+character just after the last character converted.

-If s is not a null pointer and the conversion is stopped due to reaching
+If s is not a NULL pointer and the conversion is stopped due to reaching

-a nul wide character, wcsrtombs() places the state object pointed to by
+a NUL wide character, wcsrtombs() places the state object pointed to by

 ps to an initial state after the conversion is taken place.